Spring til indholdet

-MindSpring: A psychosocial group programme for refugees
+MindSpring: Psychosocial group programme for refugees

 A MindSpring group consists of 8-10 participants with refugee or ethic minority background.
 The content of MindSpring is based on a manual with themes related to life in exile such as identity and change in identity, cultural encounters and new norms, negative social control, gender and rights, loneliness and community, stress, trauma etc.